 Considering who you’re doing business with is just as crucial as having the right qualities and preparation.
 Every company has a unique franchise program, and you should look for the one that fits your needs and will give you the experience you are looking for.
 Feel free to directly ask your potential franchisors what they’ll do for you.
 Consider how other franchisees feel about their experiences.

-How to Own a Franchise Successfully
+How To Own A Franchise Business

 1. Choose a Franchise